jtneal/ng-micro-frontend/README.md

 export class AppRoutingModule { }
 ```

-2. You need to update your AppModule, changing the bootstrap and adding a DoBootstrap lifecycle hook that creates yoru custom elements:
+2. You need to update your AppModule, changing the bootstrap and adding a DoBootstrap lifecycle hook that creates your custom elements:

 ```typescript
 // app.module.ts